amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

 - Nodes can have at most only two children: left and right.
 - Nodes values has to be ordered as `left < parent < right`.

 Here's the tree node.
-Very similar to what we did before, but we added some nice getters and setters for left and right children.
-Notice that are also keeping a reference to the parent and we update it every time add children.
-That will come handy later.
+Very similar to what we did before, but we added some handy getters and setters for left and right children.
+Notice that is also keeping a reference to the parent and we update it every time add children.

 {% codeblock TreeNode.js lang:js mark:1-2,8,12,16,18,23,27,29 linkUrl linkText %}
 const LEFT = 0;